 Children with cerebral palsy get occupational therapy to help them with fine motor skills such as writing, getting dressed, using a phone or computer, and a host of other small tasks that most normal people take for granted.
 Developing these simple skills can make a dramatic difference in the overall quality of life and level of independence for children with cerebral palsy.

-Technology and new innovations will continue to help children with cerebral palsy.
+Technology and innovations will continue to help children with cerebral palsy.
 Some children have had good results with robot-assisted virtual rehabilitation.
 Botox is being used to decrease spasticity.
 This is new technology making a difference.
 Therapy with cord blood shows a great deal of promise.
 Things will only continue to improve and the quality of life for the same CP patient might be very different than it is not in 10 years.Surgical Intervention